Balancingrock/Swiftfire/README.md

 The build the project, but first make the build script executable:

-    $ chmod +x sf-build.sh
+    $ chmod +x *.sh
-    $ ./sf-build
+    $ ./sf-build.sh

 This should build the project without errors.

 If the target macOS is before 10.14.4 then it is also necessary to install the [Swift 5 Runtime Support for Command Line Tools](https://support.apple.com/kb/DL1998).
 This will install a set of libraries into `/usr/lib/swift` among which `libswiftCoreFoundation.dyLib`.
 When you get an error message -when starting Swiftfire- complaining that this library is missing, install the Swift 5 runtime.

 We could stop here, but... the project needs openSSL.
-And while a compiled version of openSSL is provided with the project, you should not trust this.
+And while pre-compiled versions of openSSL are provided for convenience, you should not trust this for operational use.
 Make sure to download and install openSSL from the original sources at [openSSL.org](https://openssl.org)

 Directions for the installation of openSSL are in the subproject [SecureSockets](https://github.com/balancingrock/SecureSockets).
-Note that you cannot use an existing installation of openSSL due to some necessary glue code.

-You will likely enounter some issues with the target release when you have not compiled openSSL for MacOS 10.12, these are easily fixed by setting the corresponding build options.
+Though it is still possible to deploy Swiftfire on MacOS 10.12, this is no longer recommended due to the patches that have to be made on the openSSL source code.
+If the hardware is incapable of running any macOS higher than 10.12, consider switching to Linux Mint 19.3.

 ### Using Xcode